-Regulatory inflexibility was a major issue identified, as often multiple, federal, state, and local agencies have different permitting requirements and processes that are not compatible.
-Additionally, a lack of expertise in natural habitats by permitting individuals and a lack of matching funds, prevent successful beneficial reuse projects from moving forward through the permitting and approval processes.
-Similarly, sediment reuse projects require multiple agencies working collaboratively, making them more difficult to execute than just disposing of the material.
-Technical barriers associated with matching sediment types between dredging sides and final locations can also limit options for placement sites.
-Even psychological aspects come into play, such as the public perception that initial placement of sediment damages the attraction or health of the sediment placement site, leading to dissatisfaction from the public.
+Regulatory inflexibility was a big obstacle identified, as federal, state, and local agencies often have different permitting requirements and processes that are not compatible.
+Technical barriers associated with matching sediment types between dredging sites and final locations can also limit placement options.
+Even psychological aspects come into play, such as public perception that sediment placement may damage the attraction or health of the placement site.